I'm going to leave these instructions here but I recommend you use the new version of SteamCache for unRAID. Instructions found here

 docker exec -it cache-steam tail -f /data/logs/access.log

 This should return lots of text with the word “Miss” towards the end of the line.
 This means it is getting the download from Steam servers, not the cache.
 Leave the SSH session open.

 The SSH session should now display the same text but with “Hit” at the end instead of “Miss”.
 This means it’s downloading the game from the cache.
 Your download speed should also be much faster.

-Finally, I recommend do step 10 onwards again, but in Origin if you plan to use it, to make sure the SNIProxy container is working.
+Finally, I recommend you do the download checks again, but in Origin if you plan to use it, to make sure the SNIProxy container is working.

 Currently, the SNI Proxy is only used when downloading games through Origin.
 So, if you don’t use Origin, you don’t have to install SNIProxy.
 However, it is quite likely that more game clients will move towards HTTPS downloads so you may need it again in the future.